Onyx-Protocol/Onyx/docs/core/reference/cored.md

 Command `cored` provides the Chain Core daemon and API server.

-## Installation
+`cored` is included with all official releases of Chain Core Developer Edition, and is run by default when starting Mac, Windows and Docker.

-`cored` is included with all desktop installations of Chain Core Developer Edition, and is run by default when starting Mac, Windows and Docker.
+If you plan to make changes to the internals of Chain Core, you can find build instructions in our [GitHub readme](https://github.com/chain/chain/blob/main/Readme.md#building-from-source);

-### From source
+if you want to _use_ chain core, please download one of our official releases.

-_The instructions in this section require having the Go programming environment installed and the PATH variable correctly configured.
-See the [Chain Core Readme file](https://github.com/chain/chain/blob/main/Readme.md#building-from-source) for details._
+### Build tags

 There are four build tags that change the behavior of the resulting binary: